GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

 Authority.
 Alternatively, for development and testing purposes only, you may create self-signed certificates as described below.

-Run from the following commands **from the root of the repository**:

-*   Create the broker certificate:
+1. Create the broker certificate:

     ```shell
     BROKER_DOMAIN="10.2.1.255.xip.io"